 What do Small Hive Beetles Look Like?

-When we see an infestation of black beetles in a beehive, the Small Hive Beetle is the culprit.
+You will find infestations of small black beetles running around on the frames or under the inner cover.
 Sometimes called bee hive beetles, this pest is small but can do a lot of damage in large numbers.

 What do Small Hive Beetles do?

-SHB are strong fliers traveling miles at a time.
+SHB are strong fliers – traveling miles at a time.
 They tend to travel at night and locate beehives by smell.
 (Who can blame them – a beehive producing honey smells great!)
-This hard shelled beetle walks right in the font door.
+This hard shelled beetle walks right in the front door.

 Small Hive Beetle Life Cycle